callstack/react-native-material-palette/docs/DEVELOPMENT.md

 # `react-native-material-palette` development

-The recommended way to develop `react-native-material-palette` is by cloning the repository and symlinkink it to a project using `yarn link` or `npm link`.
+The recommended way to develop `react-native-material-palette` is by cloning the repository and symlinking it to a project using `yarn link` or `npm link`.

 Follow the steps below in order to setup `react-native-material-palette` for development: